-During 2021, our primary focus has been on our transcriptional regulation program which is evaluating fadraciclib, a CDK2/9 inhibitor, in solid tumors and hematological malignancies.
-The anti-mitotic program is evaluating CYC140, a PLK1 inhibitor, in advanced cancers.
+During 2022, our primary focus has been on our transcriptional regulation program, which is evaluating fadraciclib, a CDK2/9 inhibitor, in solid tumors and hematological malignancies.
+The anti-mitotic program is evaluating plogosertib, a PLK1 inhibitor, in advanced cancers.

-We currently retain virtually all marketing rights worldwide to the compounds associated with our drug programs.
+We currently retain all marketing rights worldwide to the compounds associated with our drug programs.